flackr/scroll-timeline/README.md

 # Usage

-To play with ScrollTimeline, simply import the module into your site and you can start creating animations.
+To use this polyfill, import the module into your site and you can start creating animations that use a `ScrollTimeline` or `ViewTimeline`.

 ```js
 import 'https://flackr.github.io/scroll-timeline/dist/scroll-timeline.js';